10 Tips for Using YNAB as an ADHD-er

 Tip 6: Use Auto-Assign

-• While I typically encourage manually assigning money to get a grasp on where your money is going, if manually assigning feels tedious and you want to expedite your YNAB routine, use the Auto-Assign feature to automatically distribute money from "Ready to Assign" to your categories.
+If manually assigning your dollars feels tedious and you want to expedite your YNAB routine, use the Auto-Assign feature to distribute money from "Ready to Assign" to your categories automatically.

 Tip 7: Get accountability

-• Find a friend who uses YNAB, and have a weekly YNAB date where you sit on the phone and reconcile your accounts together.
+Find a friend who uses YNAB and have a weekly YNAB date, during which you sit on the phone and reconcile your accounts together.

-• Or join an ADHD community with body-doubling sessions (everyone sits on Zoom silently working on their own projects).
+Join an ADHD community with scheduled body-doubling sessions.
 My friend Jak runs an amazing ADHD membership community.

-• Hire me for accountability!
-I have clients who do weekly 20-minute Zoom check-ins and some who hire me for occasional Voxer support/accountability.
-I'm flexible and love finding ways to support you in your continued YNAB journey.
+Hire me for accountability!
+We can do weekly or monthly check-ins; I'm flexible and love finding ways to support you in your continued YNAB journey.

 Tip 9: Reframe your budgeting tasks

-• To combat the ADHD instinct to avoid and procrastinate, reframe your thoughts to focus on the emotional or tangible results you want from the action.
+To combat the ADHD instinct to avoid and procrastinate, reframe your thoughts to focus on the emotional or tangible results you want rather than focusing on how much effort is needed to get there.

-• For example, instead of “I have to log my transactions,” think “I want to have a clear picture of where I stand financially this week.”
+For example, instead of “I have to log my transactions,” try “I want to have a clear picture of where I stand financially this week.”

-• Or instead of “I need to assign my paycheck,” think “I can’t wait to see how much money I have available in my Live Music category after getting paid this week.”
+Or instead of “I need to assign my paycheck,” try “I can’t wait to see how much money I have available in my Live Music category after getting paid this week.”

 Tip 10: Apply other effective ADHD support tips to YNAB